 Metacognition is defined as thinking about one’s thinking or learning.
 More formally, “metacognition was originally referred to as the knowledge about and the regulation of one’s cognitive activities in learning processes” (Veenman, Van Hout-Wolters, & Afflerbach, 2006, p.3).

 Teaching metacognitive skills that encourage students to become more aware of their learning can help them shift from passive to active participants in the classroom.
-If the teacher is the only person thinking critically about learning goals, progress, skill development, curriculum design, and assessment, that is a missed opportunity.
-Teachers must help students become active agents in the classroom who are able to make key decisions about what they learn and how they learn.
+If the teacher is the only person thinking critically about learning goals, progress, skill development, and assessment, that is a missed opportunity.
+Teachers must help students become active agents in the classroom who can make key decisions about what they learn and how they learn.

 Here are 4 strategies teachers can use to encourage students to think about their learning:

 Just like adults hoping to advance their careers, goal-setting is a powerful practice for students.
 That said, they need structure and support in articulating goals that are specific, measurable, attainable, relevant, and timely.
 Too often, the goals students set for themselves are too general or too lofty to achieve in the foreseeable future.
 Students who do not set goals may lack focus or the motivation to persevere in the face of challenges.
 Students who set unattainable goals may get discouraged or frustrated.

 Starting the grading period with a SMART goal-setting session can help students focus their energy on specific goals they want to accomplish or work toward–academically, personally, and/or behaviorally.

 Exit tickets are great for collecting formative assessment data and checking in with students.
 Teachers can also use exit tickets to create a routine that encourages kids to think about what they learned, how they learned it, what questions they still have, and how they might teach a peer.
 End-of-the-week exit tickets can encourage a quick, reflective practice while also providing teachers with invaluable information about what their kids think they are learning.